YannPl/Dashboard-Apache-Mysql-Php/README.md

 # Dashboard AMP

 Dashboard AMP is a little project under MIT licence.
-It personnalize your index.php on your local machine (http://localhost or http://127.0.0.1/)
+It personnalize your index.php on your local machine (http://localhost or http://127.0.0.1)

+You can see an example here : http://tomjamon.com/dashboard/

 ## How does it work